19hours/sg-statutes/Acts/Financial Advisers Act.md

 (b) has, without reasonable excuse, failed to secure compliance with this Act;

-(c) has failed to discharge the duties of his office;
+(c) has failed to discharge the duties or functions of his office;

 [1/2009 wef 26/11/2010]